sequelize/sequelize/docs/manual/other-topics/hooks.md

 ## Global / universal hooks

 Global hooks are hooks which are run for all models.
 They can define behaviours that you want for all your models, and are especially useful for plugins.
-They can be defined in two ways, which have slightly different semantics:
+They can be defined in many ways, which have slightly different semantics:

 ### Default Hooks (on Sequelize constructor options)